 At an early stage, the tissue may look red on examination, but it quickly becomes swelling or thickening at the edge of the vocal cords.

-Over time, the swelling becomes a lump or nodule, which can become harder and more fibrous without treatment.
+Over time, the swelling becomes a lump or nodule, which can become more complex and more fibrous without treatment.

-Less commonly, vocal cord nodules can also be caused by paralysis of the vocal cords, where the vocal cord nerves lose their function, or sinus problems or long-term allergies.
+Less commonly, vocal cord nodules can also be caused by paralysis of the vocal cords, where the vocal cord nerves lose their function, sinus problems, or long-term allergies.

-Vocal cord polyps, however, tend to form as a result of localized accumulation of fluid in a part of the vocal cord that has been traumatized, for example, by singing or shouting aloud.
+However, vocal cord polyps tend to form due to the localized accumulation of fluid in a part of the vocal cord that has been traumatized, for example, by singing or shouting aloud.

 A blister of blood forms and is then established to form a pocket of tissue fluid.